OAbouHajar/projectEIH/fronEnd/webApp/README.md

 * ([Goolge Firebase](https://firebase.google.com/))
 * ([Goolge Maps API](https://cloud.google.com/maps-platform/))

-EIH - Screens & their codes:
+EIH - Screens & Code Functionality:
 ------------

 - Search Screen: It is the main screen of the project, it contain a number of componentes and functions to run.